|External View (photo)

 discrete.
 This bar also shows Sky Sports.'

 Alternatively, it may be an idea instead to drink on the way or in Milton Keynes itself.
 There are a number of bars located adjacent to the main shopping centre (although many of them do not allow fans in wearing colours), or in walking distance of Milton Keynes Central station.
 If coming out of the station you go straight up Midsummer Boulevard in front of you, then after around five minutes walk you will find a Wetherspoons outlet located on the left.
-This pub also has the added benefit that the shuttle buses running from the station to the stadium also pick up at the pub.
-Wayne Bowen a visiting Southend United fans adds; 'Alcohol was available to away fans, but a bit pricey at £3.20 for a bottle of Carlsberg and £3.20 for a can of Tetley.
+Wayne Bowen a visiting Southend United fans adds; 'Alcohol was available to away fans, at £3.20 for a bottle of Carlsberg and £3.20 for a can of Tetley.
 However, there were long queues at half time.'

 |How To Get There By Car & Where To Park|